-Previous literature (Lindzen and Tung 1976; Bosart et al. 1998; Ruppert and Bosart 2014) has described wave ducting through the presence of an inversion layer as well as a potential critical level in the layer above the inversion.
-The combination of a strong stable inversion layer with a critical level above the inversion layer (in a layer of weaker stability) can lead to the trapping and ducting of vertically propagating gravity waves, allowing for the feature to maintain strength and in some cases amplify.
+Previous authors (Lindzen and Tung 1976; Bosart et al. 1998; Ruppert and Bosart 2014) have described how the combination of a strong stable inversion layer with a critical level above it in a layer of weaker stability can lead to the trapping and ducting of vertically propagating gravity waves, allowing for the feature to maintain strength and in some cases amplify.
 As shown in Figure 10, the general movement of the negative pressure perturbation associated with the gravity wave (blue contoured region and blue dashed feature track) is northerly.
 Reviewing the upper-air sounding winds, flow within the layer above the inversion has a large zonal component as opposed to meridional at Topeka and Omaha (Figs. 9b-c), resulting in very low magnitudes of flow component in the direction of wave propagation.
-This may have aided in the development of a critical level which could maintain wave amplitude as the feature moved northward.
-The Chanhassen sounding (Fig. 9d) no longer has a well-established inversion layer and opposing flow, likely explaining the dissipation of the wave as it continued to move north into Minnesota.
+This may have aided in the development of a critical level that could maintain wave amplitude as the feature moved northward.
+Since the Chanhassen sounding (Fig. 9d) has opposing flow without a strong inversion layer , the wave likely dissipated as it continued to move north into Minnesota.

 2) Perturbation Feature Analysis

 Convective initiation within the warm sector of the synoptic system begins around 2000 UTC 26 Apr 2011 in southern Arkansas, as seen on radar imagery (Fig. 10a).
 By 2200 UTC (Fig. 10b) convection continues to develop near a surface boundary structure located near Arkansas, southeastern Oklahoma, and northeastern Texas.
 Coincident with the convective initiation was the generation of a large negative mesoscale pressure perturbation in southeastern Oklahoma, signifying the birth of the mesoscale gravity wave.
 It is unclear whether this perturbation was responsible for the convective initiation or vice versa, as described in previous cases (e.g., Bosart et al. 1998).
 The gravity wave expands and moves north through much of the TA across eastern Kansas, Missouri, and into Iowa from 0000-0400 UTC 27 Apr 2011 (Figs. 10c-e).
 Precipitation is not associated with this northward-moving feature compared to other stronger gravity wave cases that have modified precipitation distributions (e.g., Ruppert and Bosart 2014; Jacques et al. 2015).
-This feature moves rather quickly, with a median speed of 36.6 m s-1 when computed using the modified MODE-TD speed algorithm.
+This feature moves rather quickly, with a median speed of 36.6 m s-1.
 By 0600 UTC, the feature begins to dissipate as it moves into Minnesota (Fig. 10f).

 Pressure perturbation time series at several TA sites along the path of the gravity wave depict the negative mesoscale perturbation experienced as the wave passes (Fig. 11).
 TA station P36A northwest of Atchison, Kansas depicts the sharpest pressure decrease associated with the wave (Fig. 11a), with subsequent TA stations further north (Figs. 11b-d) showing the sharpness of the pressure fall and overall wave amplitude decreasing, implying weakening of the feature over time.

-The gravity wave was not intense enough to produce any wind damage impacts, although surface winds were modified as the wave propagated northward.
+The gravity wave was not intense enough to produce any wind damage impacts, although surface winds were modified as the wave propagated northward (not shown).
 For this event, wave passage is coincident with an enhancement of north-northwesterly winds as it translated north, followed by a relaxing of wind speeds behind the gravity wave.
 In some cases the winds relaxed from gusting 5-8 m s-1 during the gravity wave passage to near calm conditions one hour later.
 The wave did move through a region of the CONUS where wind turbines are abundant, thus identification and tracking of these features have potential applications within the wind energy industry for identification of potential wind ramp events.